Artist Resources

 Price similar-sized works in the same medium at similar price points.
 Erratic pricing can confuse buyers and undermine trust.

-Professional packaging protects your work and creates a great unboxing experience.
-Damaged artwork means refunds and disappointed buyers — it's worth investing a few extra dollars in proper materials.
+Professional packaging protects the work and creates a considered unboxing experience.
+Damaged artwork means refunds and disappointed buyers.

 Corner protectors